 Samuel joined Watsi on September 19th, 2016.
-Five years ago, Samuel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Samuel's most recent donation supported Samson, a kind young man from Kenya, to fund a brain tumor removal.
+Six years ago, Samuel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Samuel's most recent donation supported Mervi, a two-year-old boy from Venezuela, to heal his clubfoot.

 Samson is a quiet and reserved 16-year-old boy.
 Three months ago, he started experiencing severe headaches.
 His father gave him medication but the headache was persistent so they visited a nearby hospital.
 There he received mediation, but after some time he started to stagger while walking.
 This has made it difficult for him to go anywhere on his own.
 His father took him to a branch of Kijabe Hospital in their home area where they referred Samson for treatment at Bethanykids Hospital.
 His father went with him back home, gathered some funds and now brought him to our medical partner's care center BethanyKids Hospital.
 Scans have revealed that Samson has a mass growing in his head, which has affected his right eye and his balance.
 The doctor recommends a craniotomy surgery to heal his condition.
 Samson is the last born in a family of five children.
 His mother passed away four years ago due to illness.
 Now his father sells groceries to provide for their family.
 Without insurance coverage, they are not able to raise the amount needed for Samson's care so our medical partner is helping to raise $1,500.
 Samson told us, “I would like to regain my health back and go to school and after that help my father in his business.”